 Choosing The Right CPU

-Before you open up your computer case and start pulling out parts, you will need to figure out exactly which CPU you should get.
+Before you open up your computer case and start pulling out parts, you will need to figure out precisely which CPU you should get.

-Choosing a CPU may be more challenging than a hardware improvement.
-But no worries, we’ll go through all the factors to consider.
+Choosing a CPU may be more daunting than a hardware improvement.
+But no worries, we’ll go through all the factors to contemplate.

 Forming A Budget